|UK Telecom Tariff Cost Comparisons|

 BT Openreach started closing down the existing landline and ISDN Public Switched Telephone Network on 1st December 2020, by stopping selling new PSTN and ISDN lines and stopping line transfers in Salisbury, with existing services ceasing from 5th December 2022, two years away.
 All existing master line sockets will then cease to work, and telephones and extension wiring will instead need to plugged into a broadband router or VoIP line adaptor to receive telephone service over the internet.
 Eventually all properties will get internet using Fibre to the Premises, but this may take another 10 years, so some properties will initially still have Fibre to the Cabinet with copper line delivery.
 ADSL will cease, replaced by FTTP or FTTC.
 For those that only need telephone and not broadband, a 500Kb fibre service will be available.

-BT Openreach will stop selling landline PSTN and ISDN at a further 117 exchanges from June 2021, with the remaining 5,000 odd exchanges stopping selling in batches until September 2023, and all services ceasing by December 2025.
+BT Openreach will stop selling landline PSTN and ISDN at a further 117 exchanges from June 2021, 51 more from October 2021 and another 51 from January 2022 with the remaining 5,000 odd exchanges stopping selling in batches until September 2023, and all services ceasing by December 2025.
 In practice, PSTN is already ceasing from some properties in which FTTP is installed, by removal of the copper telephone cable at the same time as a fibre cable is installed.
 For the last year, some broadband suppliers like Sky have no longer provide PSTN with new contracts but VoIP only.
 Some suppliers will provide FTTP broadband alone without any VoIP, but many such as BT automatically migrate your PSTN number to VoIP, even if you already have an alternate VoIP service.
 If you are switching broadband contracts and don't want interruption of your existing PSTN service, check with the new provider that it will not be replaced by VoIP.

 VoIP service is much cheaper to supply than the old PSTN/ISDN, and technically is very similar to free services such as Skype and WhatsApp.
 Unfortunately this low cost is not currently reflected in lower line rental cost, which due to Ofcom is now invisibly included with your broadband cost. nor in reduced call costs.
 One well known VoIP provider has charged about Â£1/month for a number with inland calls at 1.5p/min for over 10 years, yet BT and Sky are charging 10 times that for their VoIP services.